DCS Components: Controllers and I/O Modules

 AdvantageDescription

-ReliabilityRedundant controllers and I/O modules prevent downtime.
+ReliabilityRedundant controllers and I/O modules provide fault tolerance, minimizing downtime.

 5. Applications of Controllers and I/O Modules in DCS